Neon-burning process

 The neon-burning process is a set of nuclear fusion reactions that take place in evolved massive stars with at least 8 Solar masses.
-Neon burning requires high temperatures and densities (around 1.2×109 K or 100 keV and 4×109 kg/m3).
+Neon burning requires high temperatures and densities (around 1.2 billion K or 100 keV and 4 billion kg/m3).

-At such high temperatures photodisintegration becomes a significant effect, so some neon nuclei decompose, releasing alpha particles:
+At such high temperatures photodisintegration becomes a significant effect, so some neon nuclei decompose, absorbing 4.73 MeV and releasing alpha particles.
+This free helium nucleus can then fuse with neon to produce magnesium, releasing 9.316 MeV.